The United States Food and Drug Administration (FDA) classifies

 that they were receiving for substances to be classified.

-Since then, previous substances that were considered GRAS were maintaining their classification and can
+Since then, previous substances that were considered GRAS were upholding their classification and can

 be found in the Code of Federal Regulations (21 CFR).
 All substances that requested classification after 1997 were given a GRAS Notice which is concluded